abarajithan11/cocotb-example/README.md

 Two example designs and corresponding testbenches have been developed:

-1. _dff:_ A simple D flip flop
+1. _register:_ A simple D register
 2. *axis_fifo:* AXI Stream FIFO tested with randomized ready, valid handshakes for different static parameters.

 ### Run all tests:

 PyTest is a popular framework which finds, configures and runs python unit tests and generates reports. `-o log_cli=True` is needed to print the logging calls & print() statements to console (for debugging).
-You can specify `dff/tb/` to force pytest to only look inside one folder and ignore any submodule tests.
+You can specify `register/tb/` to force pytest to only look inside one folder (and its subfolders) and ignore other tests.

 ```
 conda activate verify